swimmio/docs.swimm.io/desktop/05-Workflow/09-IDE Plugins.md

 # IDE Plugins

-Swimm currently supports integration with VSCode, and we're working really hard to fully support IntelliJ and Visual Studio as well.
-As they're ready, they will appear on the "Integrations" tab from any repository:
+Swimm currently supports integration with VSCode, and all JetBrains IDEs.
+Our next target IDE is Visual Studio.

+As more plugins are ready, they will appear on the "Integrations" tab from any repository:

 ![Integrations](/img/desktop/integrations.png "Integrations Menu")